Shopify/web-configs/README.md

     - `debug`, a boolean (defaults to `false`) to turn on [`babel-preset-env` debugging](https://github.com/babel/babel/tree/master/packages/babel-preset-env#debug).

-  Note that when using this config, you should also install `babel-polyfill` as a production dependency (`yarn add babel-polyfill` or `npm install --save babel-polyfill`).
-This package will be used to reduce duplication of common Babel helpers.

 - `shopify/node`: This preset transpiles features to a specified version of Node, defaulting to the currently active version.
 It accepts an options object.
 The `modules` and `inlineEnv` do the same thing they do in `shopify/web`, detailed above.
 You can also pass a version of Node to target during transpilation using the `version` option:

   ```json